AlirezaShamsoshoara/Fire-Detection-UAV-Aerial-Image-Classification-Segmentation-UnmannedAerialVehicle/README.md

 <!--- [Arxiv website](https://arxiv.org/pdf/1904.07380.pdf). --->

 ### Dataset
 * The dataset is uploaded on IEEE dataport.
-You can find the dataset here at [IEEE Dataport](https://ieee-dataport.org/submit-dataset).
+You can find the dataset here at [IEEE Dataport](https://ieee-dataport.org/open-access/aerial-images-pile-fire-detection-using-drones-uavs) or [DOI](https://dx.doi.org/10.21227/qad6-r683).

 * This table shows all available data for the dataset.
+This project uses items 7, 8, 9, and 10 from the dataset.
+Items 7 and 8 are being used for the "Fire_vs_NoFire" image classification.
+Items 9 and 10 are for the fire segmentation.

 <!--- ![Alt text](/Output/table.PNG) --->
 <img src=/Output/table.PNG width="860" height="600"/>